eduP2P/common/cmd/toverstok/README.md

 Create the wg0 interface with the following commands:
 1. Create the wg0 interface: `sudo ip link add wg0 type wireguard`
 2. Set up the interface: `sudo ip link set wg0 up`

+## Userspace Wireguard configuration

+In addition to any external wireguard implementation, there is also a userspace wireguard implementation that can be used with `wg usr`.

+This requires privileges, which depend on the type of operating system.

+As a rule of thumb, if the application can create network devices and maintain them, then it would be fine, but here follows some detailed instructions.

+For now, general permission-raising methods are used, but in the future these might/will change to specific permission requests/methods at runtime, see [this issue](https://github.com/ShadowJonathan/eduP2P/issues/56) for more details.

+### MacOS

+On MacOS, the application needs to run as `root` to have sufficient permissions.

+### Linux

+On linux, the application needs to run as `root` to have sufficient permissions.

+(Note: There is a possibility in the future to make non-root userspace possible, with the `CAP_NET_ADMIN` capability, but as of yet, this does not fully work, see https://github.com/ShadowJonathan/eduP2P/issues/53)

+### Windows

+On windows, sufficiently system-level capabilities are needed to create and maintain the interface.

+So far, sufficient permissions have been gained using the [gsudo](https://github.com/gerardog/gsudo) permission elevator.

+In newer versions of windows, [sudo for windows](https://learn.microsoft.com/en-us/windows/sudo/) looks to be a promising built-in method, but this has not been tested.